Abortion in Liechtenstein: Proposals

-A proposal to legalize abortion, in the first 12 weeks of pregnancy or when the unborn child was disabled, was defeated by 52.3% of voters in a further referendum held in September 2011.
+A proposal to legalize abortion, in the first 12 weeks of pregnancy or when the unborn child was disabled, was defeated in a further referendum held in September 2011.
+The opponents, which included Prince Alois, got 500 votes more and eventually settled at 52.3 percent compared with 47.7 percent.
 Prince Alois had previously threatened to veto the proposal if it passed.

 In April and November 2012, the Landtag considered but did not advance proposals to relax abortion laws.

 Until an amendment of the Criminal Code in 2015, the exception for rape was limited to cases where the victim of the rape was aged under 14 years old.

 Statistics

 Women in Liechtenstein who choose to have an abortion must cross the border, to either neighboring Switzerland or Austria, to have the procedure carried out legally or to obtain advice in relation to abortion.
 In 2011, it was estimated that approximately 50 women a year had abortions, either illegally in Liechtenstein or abroad in either Switzerland or Austria.
-There are around 300 to 400 live births each year in the principality, which had a population of around 39,000 people in 2021.